SARAH SCALES

 A Boston kitchen designer crafted light grey cabinets with a navy island, butcher block counters, and a vintage red and navy runner in a brownstone kitchen.

 Investing in custom cabinets pays off in any renovation or new build.
 While semi-custom and off-the-shelf options might seem budget-friendly, they often come with design limits and gaps that look “budget.”
 We love working with local artisans who bring flexibility, faster fixes, and quality.
-For this project, we teamed up with a millworker in New Hampshire, enjoy their beautiful, unique craftsmanship.
+For this project, we teamed up with a millworker in New Hampshire, learn about their beautiful, unique craftsmanship.